kmdkuk/clicker/README.md

 # Clicker

-This project is a simple incremental game built using the Ebiten game library in Go.
+This project is a simple incremental game built using the [Ebitengine](https://ebitengine.org/) game library in Go.
 It demonstrates how to structure a game project with separate files for game logic, input handling, and assets.
+You can play it at [https://kmdk.uk/clicker/](https://kmdk.uk/clicker/)

 ## Game Overview